initialxy/initialxy.github.io/_posts/2022-03-18-getting-the-right-time-zone-in-python.md

 ```

 ### 3. Get timestamp of a time on a certain date and time zone
 Suppose you know a store opens at 9:00 every day, and you want to find out when it will open on a particular date as a timestamp.
 This is closely related on the above.
 You can see that one way to do this is to simply concat an ISO date time string and use the method above.
-But here is a more elegant solution.
+But here is a more elegant solution that allows you to cleanly separate date and time as separate instances.

 ```python
 from pytz import timezone